TokaiApp/Screenshot2Code/README.md

 If there are other languages you would like to be added, please contact us!

 #### Authorship
-This project is led by [Seth Harding](https://linkedin.com/in/SethHasi).
+This project is led by [Seth Harding](https://linkedin.com/in/SethHasi) and [Matthieu Desir](github.com/matdexir).
-For more information or to find out how to contribute to Screenshot2Code, please send an email! seth@dxdr.ai
+For more information or to find out how to contribute to Screenshot2Code, please send an email! seth@dragonx.ai or matthieudesir@gmail.com